LibreOffice/core/extensions/README.md

 that, and shows the download button in the menu (if the new update is available).

+The update server will decide if there is an update available based on the user-agent string created by UpdateInformationProvider::getUserAgent, the data used there is extracted from instdir/program/versionrc and the update server takes the buildid into account, so to experiment with the updates from a dev version getUserAgent needs to return a recognized id.

 ## OLE Automation Bridge

 A bridge between "OLE automation" and UNO, so you can use UNO services